Where to Volunteer with Kids in Louisville

 Here are some places in Louisville to consider, volunteer with kids and make a positive impact!

 Educational Justice – This is an organization where teens can volunteer to mentor students through academics and leadership.
 If your child is in grades 9-12 and wants to help other students, Educational Justice would like to know.
 They can apply to be an activist.
 Also, kids in grades 5-8 that would like support can apply to be an achiever.
-We are also encouraging people to donate to this non-profit because it aligns with one of my (Stephanie) core beliefs about education and that is equity in access and opportunity to high-quality education for all students.

 Kentucky Humane Society – The Kentucky Humane Society (KHS), located in Louisville, KY, is a private, nonprofit organization that is Kentucky’s largest pet adoption agency and largest no-kill animal shelter.
 KHS has opportunities for children 10+.
 All new adult, student, and junior volunteers must attend an orientation and training session at either our Main or East Campus before they begin.
+As of now volunteer placement is on hold but is still open for their Foster placement, S.N.I.P Clinic, and Willow Hope Farm.

 Ronald McDonald House – The mission of Ronald McDonald House Charities of Kentuckiana is to provide a “home away from home” for families of children receiving healthcare at area medical facilities while also lending support to other organizations who aid children.
 You can collect items for their wish list!
 They have several different opportunities for ages 6+.
 They have a list of ways to help during the pandemic.